alphagov/govuk-developer-docs/source/manual/architecture-deep-dive.html.md

 origin.
 The draft stack is not IP-restricted, as we need to be able to share links to be reviewed ("2i'd") or fact-checked by non-Government departments.
-It is, however, only visible to users who have been verified through authenticating-proxy, by signing into [signon] (an authentication and authorisation portal) or by providing a valid `auth_bypass_id` (as a URI parameter or session cookie).
+It is, however, only visible to users who have been verified through Authenticating Proxy, by signing into [signon] (an authentication and authorisation portal) or by providing a valid `auth_bypass_id` (as a URI parameter or session cookie).
 Read more about previews in ["How the draft stack works"].